 - Starch.
 Starch can be found in foods like potatoes, corn, wheat products, beans, and whole grains (like Success Boil-in-Bag Rice & Quinoa products).

-Carbohydrates are the main energy source for the body, especially the brain.
+So why do we need carbs?
+Well to start, they are the main energy source for the body, especially the brain.
 When we eat carbohydrates (on their own or in a meal), our bodies break the carbs down to glucose, which enters the blood.
 Thus, our blood glucose is highest after eating.
 Then, an increase in insulin allows the glucose to enter our cells.
 This gives us energy and keeps our cellular functions going.

 - Quinoa Fried Rice (using Success Boil-in-Bag Quinoa)